madeline-stevens/musicmood/README.md

 - [ ] Plot those pieces of data using d3.js
 - [ ] Deploy to Heroku

+1. write something that allows me to test my token
+2. then make sure my query string works
+3. then get data
+4. singleton (he works with sockets and its a good idea to only have one instance of htat) How would i build this in a work environment

 ##### Example API queries:
-1. write something that allows us to test our token
-2. then make sure our query string works
-3. then get our data
-4. singleton (he works with sockets and its a good idea to only have one instance of htat) How would i build this in a work environment

 ##### Example API endpoints: